PhantomParadeKyoto/Satoru-Gojo-Red-mod-costume-phanphara/README.md

 ---
 V1 - don't know how to work with USM file, so u gotta see base ver of ult animation
 ---
-v2 - Mod is done
+V2 - Mod is done
+---
+V2.5 - Add scroll in mod menu and showcase from youtube